 In addition to communicating the plan to everyone on site, it is essential that there is a means of communicating with emergency services and that the key information (such as an accurate location) can be provided to them.

 Ensuring that all the required equipment is available

 and that it is fit for use

-carrying out an aerial rescue.
+In the box provided below list all the essential equipment necessary for carrying out an aerial rescue.